Christian Bethancourt Player Props: Rays vs. Rangers

 - Bethancourt is batting .225 with 12 doubles, seven home runs and seven walks.

-- Bethancourt has reached base via a hit in 33 games this year (of 59 played), and had multiple hits in 10 of those games.
+- Bethancourt has picked up a hit in 55.9% of his 59 games this season, with multiple hits in 16.9% of them.

-- In 27.1% of his games this year, Bethancourt has had at least one RBI.
-He's picked up more than one in 6.8% and driven in three or more of his team's runs in two contests.
+- Bethancourt has had at least one RBI in 27.1% of his games this season (16 of 59), with two or more RBI four times (6.8%).
+He has also been responsible for three or more of his team's runs in two contests.

-- In 39.0% of his games this season, he has scored at least once.
-And he's had six games with multiple runs (10.2%).
+- He has scored in 23 games this year (39.0%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.